 This recipe calls for bread flour rather than all-purpose flour.
 You could use regular all-purpose flour if that is all you have.
 BUT!!
 But the big difference between bread flour and regular flour is that bread flour has more protein which produces more gluten.
 Gluten is what we need to give our bread dough that nice stretch and elasticity which in turn will produce a chewier more satisfying loaf of homemade bread.
 Read more about the different types of flour and their best uses in this article by Bon Appetite.

 This is a vegan blog and so the recipes will include vegan-friendly ingredients.
-You could also use margarine or salted butter.
+You could also use margarine or salted butter if you are not vegan.
 I don’t recommend using vegetable oil for this bread machine cinnamon raisin bread recipe though as it was not developed for that.

 Today I used basic regular raisins in my raisin bread.
 I really do enjoy using golden raisins too because they look so pretty in the loaf and are slightly sweeter.

 Have a hankering for dried cranberries instead?
 They would work as well.
-BUT, stay tuned for my Orange Cranberry bread that also uses sweetened dried cranberries and is coming soon!
+BUT, you might want to try Orange Cranberry bread instead to get your sweetened dried cranberry fix.

 Make sure to use nice fresh plump raisins for your cinnamon bread recipe.
 I think the reason people hate raisins in baked goods (and yes, haters gonna hate), is that the raisins used are too dry and hard.
 You can try soaking them beforehand to see if they plump up.
 Just make sure to drain the liquid and pat dry before using.
 Or, leave them out.